core-wg/resource-directory/draft-ietf-core-resource-directory.md

 to wild-card lookups is potentially vulnerable if run with CoAP over UDP.
 Since there is no return routability check and the responses can be significantly larger than requests, RDs can unknowingly become part of a DDoS amplification attack.
-Therefore, it is RECOMMENDED that implementations ensure return routability.
-This can be done, for example by responding to wild card lookups only over DTLS or TLS or TCP.

 # IANA Considerations

 ## Resource Types {#iana-rt}

+"core.rd", "core.rd-group", "core.rd-lookup-ep", "core.rd-lookup-res",
-"core.rd", "core.rd-group" and "core.rd-lookup" resource types need to be
-registered with the resource type registry defined by {{RFC6690}}.
+"core.rd-lookup-d", and "core.rd-lookup-gp" resource types need to be registered with the resource type registry defined by {{RFC6690}}.